How To Kill A Lawn

 Apply the herbicide to the entire lawn grass area affected.
 Leave it for two weeks and re-spray again.
 This is to ensure that any new leaf that starts emerging is able to take up the next application.

-Two weeks after the second application, the area should be ready for it’s new purpose.
+Two weeks after the second application, the area should be ready for its new purpose.
 If you are planning to lay mulch and new plants, another week or two to allow the herbicide to dissipate may be warranted.

 Environmentally Friendly Method

 This is potentially the easiest method of killing grass, and also the safest.
-But again it may or may not be suitable to your particular situation.In this environmentally friendly method, the grass will be smothered until it’s gone for good.
+But again it may or may not be suitable to your particular situation.

 Simply cover the lawn area with layers of old newspaper 5 - 10 sheets thick, then weigh the newspaper down with mulch or soil.
 DO NOT WATER the area in this time.
 In 4 - 6 weeks simply poke holes through the paper and start planting your new garden.
 No need to remove the newspaper, as this will naturally compost itself.